 If, like us, you find it very difficult to sleep without a pillow, but can’t somehow cram your favourite duck feather pillow into your backpack, (rude, right?), use your sleeping bag cover instead.
 Stuff it with a towel, and boom!
 A home-made pillow that MacGyver himself would be proud of.

 Yep, you read that right!
-Pack a roll of bin bags in your case, and layer them out on the ground underneath where you’re going to pitch your tent.
-The extra layer of plastic under you tent will ensure it stays nice and dry, if it does rain over the weekend.
+Pack a roll of bin bags and layer them out on the ground underneath where you’re going to pitch your tent.
+The extra layer of plastic under your tent will ensure it stays nice and dry, if it does rain over the weekend.
 Just don’t forget to pick them up before you leave – think of the environment, please!

 No one knows what the weather in Ireland is planning, so make sure you pack for all eventualities.
 We’re talking sun cream, sunglasses, a rain poncho, wellies – the works!
 Chances are, you’ll use all of them at some point over the weekend.